yolken/yolken-blog/articles/interview_prep.md

 performance on these questions, to the point that I'm now rarely phased by them.
 In this post, I'd like to share what I've learned.

-## Practice, Practice, Practice
+## Practice, practice, practice

 The key to doing an excellent job in a coding-oriented software interview is very simple- you *must* practice beforehand.
 The interesting thing about practice is that it's both more effective and more necessary than one would intuitively think.
-Let me explain more.
+Let me explain why.

 ### Why it's more effective than you think